DURAARK/duraark-sda/README.md

 # microservice-semanticenrichment

 This microservice provides an API to search for semantic enrichments in the open linked data cloud.
-The search is based on an 'information seed', that determines the focus of the information crawler.
+The search is based on an 'topic seed' determining the focus of the information crawler.
 The result of this crawl is provided via a REST-API.

-A detailed description on its functionality can be found in the report [D3.4 Semantic Digital Interlinking and Clustering Prototype](http://duraark.eu/wp-content/uploads/2015/03/DURAARK_D3_4.pdf).
+A detailed description on the internal functionality can be found in the report [D3.4 Semantic Digital Interlinking and Clustering Prototype](http://duraark.eu/wp-content/uploads/2015/03/DURAARK_D3_4.pdf).

 ## Demo-Server

-A showcasing demo incorporating the service running on our [development system](http://juliet.cgv.tugraz.at).
-It is a development system, not a production one.
-You will always have the newest version running there, but it is also possible to experience bugs.
-A production demo will be available soon at http://workbench.duraark.eu.
-Currently we have the first prototype version running there.
+A showcasing demo incorporating the service running on our [demo system](http://workbench.duraark.eu).
+The server provides a stable version, regarding a selected feature set.
+Bugs and errors can occur, please report them back to us, so that we can fix them.

 ## Setup & Installation